Milan: Languages and literature

 Alessandro Manzoni is famous for the novel The Betrothed (1827), generally ranked among the masterpieces of world literature.
 This novel is a fundamental milestone in the development of the modern, unified Italian language.

 In the late 18th century and throughout the 19th, Milan was an important centre for intellectual discussion and literary creativity.
 The Enlightenment found here a fertile ground.
 Cesare, Marquis of Beccaria, with his famous Dei delitti e delle pene, and Count Pietro Verri, with the periodical Il Caffè were able to exert a considerable influence over the new middle-class culture.

 In the first years of the 19th century, the ideals of the Romantic movement made their impact on the cultural life of the city and its major writers debated the primacy of Classical versus Romantic poetry.
 Additionally, Giuseppe Parini and Ugo Foscolo published their most important works, and were admired by younger poets as masters of ethics, as well as of literary craftsmanship.

 In the third decade of the 19th century, Alessandro Manzoni wrote his novel The Betrothed, considered the manifesto of Italian Romanticism, which found in Milan its centre; in the same period Carlo Porta, reputed the most renowned local vernacular poet, wrote his poems in Lombard Language.
 The periodical Il Conciliatore published articles by Silvio Pellico, Giovanni Berchet, Ludovico di Breme, who were both Romantic in poetry and patriotic in politics.

 After the Unification of Italy in 1861, Milan retained a sort of central position in cultural debates.
 New ideas and movements from other countries of Europe were accepted and discussed: thus Realism and Naturalism gave birth to prewar Italian movement of Verismo in Southern Italy, its greatest Verista novelist Giovanni Verga formed in Sicily who wrote his most important books in Milan.

-In addition to Italian, approximately 2 million people in Northern Italy can speak the Milanese dialect or other Western Lombard variation.
+In addition to Italian, approximately 2 million people in Northern Italy can speak the Milanese dialect or other Western Lombard varieties.